 According to reports submitted to WildSide, the species visitors most want to see here are as follows:

 The African bush elephants that live in the Mara are the largest species of elephant and the largest living land animal on Earth.
 Their extra-large ears and long front legs distinguish them from other types of elephants.
 There are 2,400 or so elephants that reside in the Mara so you have a good chance of seeing them.
-While they generally prefer scrublands and forests, they can sometimes be seen marching across the wide grass savannahs in search of food and water.
+While they generally prefer scrublands and forests, they can be seen marching across the savannah in search of food.
 The conservancies adjoining the MMNR offer the best opportunities for getting up close to elephants in the company of an experienced guide, but access is limited to those staying in them.

 The Maasai Mara has one of the highest cheetah densities (roughly 31 adults) in the world, but it’s a landscape that is under increasing human pressure.
 Cheetahs are most active between sunrise and sunset.
-While they are perhaps easiest to find in open grasslands, data has shown that they prefer semi-closed habitat (Vachellia woodland and Croton thickets).
-For the best chances of seeing a cheetah, go with one of the experienced local guides as they will know roughly where they are based on previous sightings.
+While they are perhaps easiest to find in open grasslands, data has shown that they prefer woodland and thickets.
+For the best chances of seeing a cheetah, go with one of the experienced local guides.
+They will know roughly where they are based on previous sightings.
 They are also able to exchange information with other guides.
 If you do spot a cheetah, you can play a part in their conservation by downloading Spot a Cat and recording your sighting.

 As well as the largest, the world’s tallest mammal can be found in the Masai Mara.
 The Maasai giraffe is the tallest subspecies of giraffe – reaching up to 5.5 metres tall!
 With their towering legs and long necks, you have a very high chance of seeing these graceful animals browsing acacia trees or silhouetted against the horizon.
 In 2017, an aerial count of the region revealed a population of over 2,500 Maasai giraffes, an increase of 61% on the 2010 count.